Q. What are the meal plan choices for students living in the residence halls?

 A. Commuter students and WMU apartment residents purchase meal plans by the semester.
 In addition to the meal plan options available to residence hall students, there are “block meal plan” options available to commuter students.
 The block meal plans are: Commuter 100, Commuter 75 and Commuter 50 meal plans.
 The block meal plans include 100, 75, or 50 accesses to dining halls in the semester, respectively.

-A. With the many choices offered in Dining Services, almost all special needs can be met.
-Given the unique needs of students with special dietary needs, individual consultation is encouraged.
-For assistance or guidance with food choices, ask to speak with the Dining Manager or call the dietitian at 387-4846.
+A. With the many choices offered in Dining Services, almost all dietary accommodations can be met.
+Given the unique needs of students with food allergies or medically required dietary accommodations, individual consultation is encouraged.
+For assistance or guidance with food choices, ask to speak with the dining manager or call the dietitian at (269) 387-4888.

 Q. What arrangements can be made if a student is sick and cannot come to the dining hall?

 A. If you are ill and cannot leave your room for a meal, you may obtain a sick tray meal as follows: